xiabai84/micronaut-kafka-avro/README.md

 Check record in console output...

-After that checkout the other branch "v2/spec-record" and send some new record with schema version 2
+After that checkout the other branch "v2/spec-record" and send some new record with schema version 2, repeat from Step 3
 ```
 mutation {
   createPartnerV2(partnerV2: